 Small, wireless sensors have proven to be an effective solution that eliminates the need for cabling or excessive wiring around the vehicle.
 Smaller than wired sensors, a wireless sensor can also be easily installed in tight fitting areas, letting users place them closer to the areas of interest for more accurate readings.

 Many wireless sensors are rooted in the Industrial Internet of Things (IIoT), which allows for consistent monitoring along with substantially more data offered.
 Pairing these sensors with mobile devices, such as phones and tablets, lets users analyze the data remotely, even while sitting in the cab to operate the vehicle.
 Such solutions are ideal for observing trends in operating temperature, as well as the pressure performance of a tractor’s hydraulic system.

-Using Parker’s SensoNODE™ sensors and SCOUT™ software in tandem allows for remote viewing and tracking of condition data, keeping users out of dangerous situations.
-SensoNODE Blue and SCOUT Mobile allow workers to:
+Using Parker’s SensoNODE™ sensors and Voice of the Machine™ in tandem allows for remote viewing and tracking of condition data, keeping users out of dangerous situations.
+SensoNODE Blue and Voice of the Machine Mobile allow workers to:

 Learn more about how this condition monitoring solution can save you time and money in the field.